thequietlife/CTI-101/assets/security architecture.md

 _______________

 ### What is Security Architecture?
 It is the strategic design of systems to protect, information and ensure its integrity, confidentiality and availability against threats.
 Though it is important to keep in mind the importance of business processes and team members.
 Forget shiny tech if your business processes are convoluted and ineffective or if your team are not supported.
-(Thank you @icd for this feedback 🙏)
+(Thank you wan0net for this feedback 🙏)

 ### Main Objectives of Security Architecture
 To reduce the risk of security breaches and protect organisations from threats.
 The aim is to avoid a single point of control.
 For example, one person can not approve an invoice and process it for payment.